What Is Weighing You Down?

 - Step on the scale.
 Weigh your purse.
 You will probably be surprised to see how much it weighs.
 The average bag weighs 7-10 pounds.
 It is recommended that your purse (and its contents) weigh NO MORE than 10% of your body weight.
 If your purse weighs 5 pounds empty, you are already off to a bad start!
 Look for purses made of durable yet lightweight material.

 - Long and lean is out.
 Look for purses with shorter, sturdy handles.
-Long, skinny straps can cause you to lean to the side putting your body in a “C” shape.
-Long straps can also slip a lot which will make you more likely to shrug your shoulder to keep your purse from falling off.
+Long, skinny straps can cause you to lean to the side, putting your body in a “C” shape.
+Long straps can also slip a lot, making you more likely to shrug your shoulder to keep your purse from falling off.

 - Compartmentalize.
 Use the compartments inside your purse!
-Items that are kept stable inside a compartment won’t be able to shift inside your purse which will keep you more balanced.
-Also, the less you have to search for items in your purse, the less time you will spend distorting your upper body looking for them.
+Items that are kept stable inside a compartment won’t be able to shift inside your purse, which will keep you more balanced.
+The less you have to search for items in your purse, the less time you will spend distorting your upper body looking for them.

 - Prioritize.
 Clean out your wallet.
-Remove loose change, credit cards that you don’t use all the time and receipts.
+Remove loose change, credit cards that you don’t use all the time, and receipts.
 Carry only what you NEED with you.
-Use travel size make up, lotions, etc. Use a separate tote bag for extra items that you don’t need all the time like your lunch, water and kids toys and carry this on your opposite shoulder to balance yourself out.
+Use travel size makeup, lotions, etc. Use a separate tote bag for extra items that you don’t need all the time as your lunch, water, and kid’s toys, and carry this on your opposite shoulder to balance yourself out.

-Please call JOI-2000 if you want to schedule an appointment with a JOI Physician.
+Please call 904-JOI-2000, schedule online or click below if you want to schedule an appointment with a JOI Physician.